7 min read

 Is The Wall of Winnipeg and Me a sports romance?

 Yes.
-Aiden Graves is a professional football player, and the sport's demands directly affect the relationship.
-But the book is often recommended alongside non-sports romances because its core appeal is the slow burn and fake marriage.
-If you loved it for the sport, try the hockey romances on this list.
-If you loved it for the pacing, The Simple Wild and The Love Hypothesis will satisfy the same craving.
+Aiden Graves is a professional football player, and the sport's demands (travel schedule, physical toll, public scrutiny) directly affect the relationship.
+However, the book is often recommended alongside non-sports romances because its core appeal is the slow burn and fake marriage, not the football setting.
+If you loved WoW for the sport, try the hockey romances on this list.
+If you loved it for the pacing, the non-sports options (The Simple Wild, The Love Hypothesis) will satisfy the same craving.

 Why is Mariana Zapata on this list three times?

-Because nobody else writes slow burn like she does.
-Zapata defined the modern slow-burn romance subgenre.
+Because nobody else writes slow burn quite like she does.
+Zapata essentially defined the modern slow-burn romance subgenre.
 Her books share a pacing philosophy: the relationship develops across the entire book, not just the back half.
-If you've read all her work, prioritize the non-Zapata recommendations, particularly Unassisted for the stoic athlete angle and The Simple Wild for the quiet-competence hero.
+If you've read all her work and want something similar from a different author, prioritize the non-Zapata recommendations on this list, particularly Unassisted for the stoic athlete angle and The Simple Wild for the quiet-competence hero.

 What if I want a faster pace but similar vibes?

 Try It Happened One Summer or The Deal.
-Both deliver the grumpy hero and competent heroine but at a brisker pace.
+Both deliver the grumpy hero and competent heroine dynamic but at a brisker pace.
 Tessa Bailey and Elle Kennedy don't make you wait 200 pages for the first real interaction.
-Same character archetypes, faster emotional progression.
+You'll get the same character archetypes with a faster emotional progression.

 Are any of these books part of a series?

 Most of them.
 The Deal is Off-Campus Book 1 (4 books).
 Unassisted is Ice and Instinct Book 1 (5 books).
 It Happened One Summer has a companion novel (Hook, Line, and Sinker).
 The Love Hypothesis has a companion (Love on the Brain).
+Pucked launches a 7-book series.
 All the Zapata novels are standalones.
 Every book on this list works independently, but if you find an author you love, there's more to read.

-Start reading: If The Wall of Winnipeg and Me left you craving another stoic athlete hero, another competent heroine, and another slow burn that earns the payoff, the Ice and Instinct series was built for you.
+If The Wall of Winnipeg and Me left you craving another stoic athlete hero, another competent heroine, and another slow burn that makes the payoff feel earned, the Ice and Instinct series was built for readers like you.